Pitching Yourself: Interview Advice for Job Seekers

 Now take a hard look at your resume.
 What questions would you ask someone with this resume, given what you have learned about the job?
 Jot these down.

 Find yourself a good partner to practice interviewing with and practice several times.
 Think of questions you may want to ask the person interviewing you about the job and practice asking them.
-As you simulate interview conditions, ask your practice partner to focus on how you come across, specifically, your tone of voice, body language, confidence.
+As you simulate interview conditions, ask your practice partner to focus on how you come across, specifically, your tone of voice, body language, and confidence.
 Would he or she hire you?
 If yes, why, and if no, why not?

 Finally, pick out a conservative outfit to wear to the interview, clothing appropriate to the job.
 If you have any doubts about the interview dress code, ask a colleague who works in the same company or industry.
 And now relax and have a good night’s sleep.
 With preparation, you have the confidence it takes.
 The rest is in G-d’s hands—and for those who don’t believe, a matter of luck.
 The important part is you will know you have done your best.